hellen17/hellen17/README.md

-# Hi there 👋 Hellen here 😄.
+# Hi there 👋.

-I am a Computer Science Graduate and have over one year experience working as a Product Developer on a variety of projects.
+I am a Computer Science Graduate and have over one year experience working as a Product Developer on a variety of projects in the startup industry.

 ## 📰Check out my latest articles